Vitamin A | Retinol | Provitamin A | Benefits | Intake | Foods | Absorption

 With this in mind, we must note that it is a dietary supplement, although it is not synthetic.

-However, due to the ideal combination of fat, vitamin D, and vitamin A, cod liver oil could not be missing from this list.
+However, cod liver oil could not be missing from this list due to the ideal combination of fat, vitamin D, and vitamin A.

-As we will see shortly, it is this precisely this combination of nutrients that ensures the best possible absorption of vitamin A.
+As we will see shortly, this combination of nutrients ensures the best possible absorption of vitamin A.

 Besides, cod liver is also available as a preserve in whole food form, which is also rich in retinol.